arvindhsundar/hackingattention/content/Explosive Questions.md

 3. Is the book true, in whole or part?
 4. Why is it significant?

-These questions are also useful in processing our knowledege, particularly before [[Knowledge Storage]].
+These questions are also useful in processing our knowledege, particularly before [Knowledge Storage](Knowledge%20Storage.md).

 ## The 6 Horsemen
 Who, what, when, where, why and how are 6 powerful questions we can use to explode the topic at hand and look at it through a distinct filter that can add more understandign.